 Not so fast.
 In our experience, a custom onboarding program for your CMO is critical.
 The right program can position the CMO to succeed and accelerate their positive contribution to the organization.

-So how can HR design a plan to onboard a senior executive?
+So how can you design a plan to onboard a senior executive?
 What are the components of an onboarding program for a Chief Marketing Officer?

-In this post we’ll examine how HR can add value to the onboarding process of senior leaders.
+In this post we’ll examine how you can add value to the onboarding process of senior leaders.
 Although different than the staff onboarding, the CMO needs onboarding with an executive perspective.

 We’ve prepared an easy to use CMO Onboarding Guide for you.
 Use the guide to proactively plan your CMO’s onboarding program.
 The rest of this post will walk you through the areas outlined in the guide.
-Download the CMO Onboarding Guide here.
+Download the CMO Onboarding Guide.

 Senior leadership will benefit from a three-part approach to onboarding at a new organization: functional relationships, customer onboarding and experiential onboarding.